MiSArch/docs/docs/docs/dev-manuals/adr/0010-health-endpoint.md

 ### `GET /health 200 OK response: "{…}"`

 - Good, easier to implement
+- Good, follows industry standard as for example in Spring Boot
 - Neutral, distinction between liveness and readiness can still be added using the JSON body

 ### `GET /liveness & GET /readiness 200 OK responses: "{…}"`